dans-art/add-customer-for-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds a new checkbox to the orders page to add a new customer / user.
 It creates a new user based of the billing data.
-If no e-mail is provided, it will create a fake email ( [random]@your-site.com ).
+If no e-mail is provided, it will create a fake email (firstname.lastname@your-site.com).

 == Description ==
 This Plugin is designed to help you creating new users / customer with ease.
 Especially useful if the client is ordering via phone or email and you like to take advantages of the stock- and order-management in WooCommerce.
 It adds a simple checkbox at the end of the billing address.
-If checked it will create a new user with the role \"customer\".
+If checked it will create a new user with the role "customer".
 If no e-mail is provided, it will create a unique one for you.
 It uses your sites domain as domain part and the name as name part.
-Like so; firstname.lastname]@your-site.com.
+Like so; firstname.lastname@your-site.com.
-The newly created user will not get any emails while creating the account, but he will eventually on order change.
+Per default, the newly created user will not get any emails while creating the account.
+But he will eventually on order change.
+In the settings menu there are options for checking the box by default and send login credentials to the new customer.

 Settings Menu:
 Settings -> Add Customer Settings